-CVMA Certified Veterinary Assistant Hospital Program
+CVMA Certified Veterinary Assistant Private Practice Program

-The CVMA CVA program emphasizes basic training and skills in a variety of areas, including medical care, client communication and practice safety through online learning and experience in the practice.
+The CVMA CVA private practice program emphasizes basic training and skills in a variety of areas, including medical care, client communication and practice safety through online learning and experience in the practice.
 A veterinarian or RVT will mentor the student throughout the program and assess and verify their skills along the way.
 Students in the program acquire their online education along with on-the-job practical experience and skills assessment and then go on to take their final examination online.

 The CVMA CVA Committee oversees the program.
 This online program was created uniquely for the CVMA by Animal Care Technologies (ACT).
 Exam questions were written by the CVMA committee RVT and DVM members and reviewed by the CVMA RVT Committee.

 With the CVMA CVA program, veterinary assistants increase their knowledge through four components: online education materials, practical experience, evaluation (skills assessments), and a written examination.

 Through this CVMA-endorsed program, veterinary assistants learn the skills and knowledge needed to advance their careers and be effective members of the veterinary team.
 Applicants are required to view more than 100 videos and documents as they participate in this online education.
 Participants learn medical terminology, breed identification, how to give medications, proper lifting and restraining techniques, how to safely handle chemicals – and a lot more.

 The applicant is required to complete 600 hours of hands-on training.
 By learning on-the-job from highly trained veterinarians and RVTs, students are able to continue working while they are learning.
 This model is not only an effective method of learning, but it also makes sense in tough economic times.
 CVMA CVA student participants will learn job duties such as how to care for animals, how to assist veterinarians during examinations, how to communicate with clients and their pets, and how to schedule appointments.